Frugal First Friday

 This year I'm doing Community Thursdays.
 Some of my activity will involve maintaining communities I run, and my favorites.
 Some will involve checking my list of subscriptions and posting in lower-traffic ones.
 Today I have interacted with the following communities...

-* Commented in [community profile] awesomeers.
+* Commented on Just One Thing (03 June 2026) in [community profile] awesomeers.

 ysabetwordsmith: Cartoon of me in Wordsmith persona (Default)